MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-web-resources.md

    - **Image web resource**.
 Use image web resources to make images available for use in model-driven apps.
 Supported image formats are: PNG, JPG, GIF, ICO, and  SVG (vector format).
 More information: [Image web resources](../../developer/model-driven-apps/image-web-resources.md)

 1. Select the web resource from the list and then select **Add**.
 Alternatively, select **New web resource** to create the web resource you want.
-More information: [Create or edit a web resource for a solution](#create-or-edit-a-web-resource-for-a-solution)
+More information: [Web resource properties for model-driven app forms](web-resource-properties-legacy.md)

 ## Add a web resource to an app (preview)